laubfall/footystats-tools/README.md

 Now fill the fifth column with the desired bitmask.
 If you don't have excel you can do this again with regex search and replacement:
 ```(\d{4})$```
 This regex matches the download id, replace it with the first regex group (the download id) and the download bitmask.
+Bitmask is defined as:

+* 1: League CSV
+* 2: Team CSV
+* 4: Team 2 CSV
+* 8: Player CSV
+* 16: Match CSV

+## Setup a standalone server